 One of the easiest and most satisfying meals to whip up at home is a burrito.
 All you need is a tortilla and a few basic foods and you can create almost any type of burrito you like.
 From the standard beef and bean burrito to breakfast burritos and classics like the carne asada, the filling options are numerous.

 After you've decided what to put in it, the proper burrito folding technique will ensure all of your delicious fillings stay inside.

 The Standard Burrito

 Despite the great variety of burritos in the world, there is a "standard" that includes a number of basic Mexican ingredients.
 This is what you might expect if you order a beef and bean burrito at a restaurant that doesn't define any special ingredients.

 The standard burrito includes seasoned ground beef, refried beans, shredded lettuce, diced tomatoes, sour cream, and your favorite chili sauce.
 Wrap that up in a tortilla and enjoy the classic taste.

 Early Morning Burritos

 Breakfast burritos are a tasty way to start the day—and once you realize how easy they are to make, you'll be filling and folding these at home all the time.
 For a zesty breakfast burrito, combine scrambled eggs, cooked and crumbled chorizo, mozzarella or Jack cheese, diced tomatoes, and chili sauce or Tabasco.

-If you're not a fan of chorizo or don't in the house, you can replace it with the meat of your choice: Cut-up sausage links or patties, crumbled bacon, or sliced kielbasa or ham make great alternatives.
+If you're not a fan of chorizo or don't have it in the house, you can replace it with the meat of your choice: Cut-up sausage links or patties, crumbled bacon, or sliced kielbasa or ham make great alternatives.

 Huevos rancheros make a great filling for an open-faced breakfast burrito that's also quite easy to assemble: Add one fried egg, warmed chunky salsa, and refried beans to the tortilla.

 Seafood and Chicken Burritos